AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-13-UT-Sydney-Lipid-Metabolite-Processing.md

 # April 18, 2024

 I continued with extractions today using the same protocols as yesterday.
+On the last batch, I was running short on Mix 1 reagents.
+We do not have the materials to make more.
+So I calculated the amount needed to finish all samples.
+In order to do this, I scaled down all reagents and components by 80% and will finish the remaining ~15 samples in two large batches to reduce the number of blanks required.
+This shouldn't be a problem.
+We are adding in such a small amount of material that the extraction will very likely not reach saturation.

+# April 19, 2024

+I finished the last extractions today!
+All went well.
+Recorded metadata in notebooks and data files.